-PHCD also provides applicants and residents with HUD form 5382, Certification of Domestic Violence, Dating Violence, Sexual Assault, Stalking or Alternate Documentation form to be completed by the victim to document that the applicant or resident is a victim of domestic violence, dating violence, sexual assault, or stalking.
+PHCD also provides applicants and residents with HUD form 5382, Certification of Domestic Violence, Dating Violence, Sexual Assault, Stalking or Alternate Documentation form to be completed by the victim to document that the applicant or resident is a victim of domestic violence, economic abuse, technological abuse, dating violence, sexual assault, or stalking.

-The Lease, Lease addendum, or tenancy addendum, as applicable, shall include a description of specific protections afforded to the victims of domestic violence, dating violence, sexual assault or stalking.
+The Lease, Lease addendum, or tenancy addendum, as applicable, shall include a description of specific protections afforded to the victims of domestic violence, economic abuse, technological abuse, dating violence, sexual assault or stalking.